NeuroWinter/neurowinter.github.io/_posts/2025-12-15-The-Hunt-for-POS-Drivers-Continues-Your-Drivers-Are-in-Another-Castle.md

 description: "Bought seven dead POS terminals hunting for vulnerable printer drivers.
 Built a forensic imaging workflow with provenance tracking.
 Found absolutely nothing, every drive was professionally wiped.
 Here's what I learned about driver hunting and why professional IT liquidators are your enemy."
 ---

-# The Hunt for POS Drivers Continues: Your Drivers Are in Another Castle

 After finding my [first CVE in a printer driver](https://neurowinter.com/security/2025/10/08/Heap-Corruption-in-Advantech-TP-3250-Printer-Driver/), I bought a pile of dead POS terminals from an auction,  thinking "these systems handle receipt printers, barcode scanners, cash drawers, driver goldmine!"
 I built a whole forensic imaging workflow with provenance tracking, carefully imaged 7 drives, and found... wait for it .... absolutely nothing.

 ## World 1: Why I Bought a Pile of Dead POS Terminals